The best GLP-1 telehealth program if you are switching from another program of 2026

 Can I switch from compounded to brand?

 Yes, and many switchers do this in 2026 as compounded enforcement tightens.
-The mechanics: a new program runs PA on branded Wegovy or Zepbound through your insurance, which takes 4 to 6 weeks.
+The mechanics: a new program runs PA on branded Wegovy or Zepbound through your insurance.
+That process takes 4 to 6 weeks.
 If approved, your copay drops to $25 to $50.
 If denied, you either appeal or you have a fallback compounded path.
 Our compounded-to-brand article covers the switch in detail.

 What if my old program is still charging me?